Stochastic asymptotical regularization for nonlinear ill-posed problems: Numerical illustrations

-Unless otherwise stated, the examples are discretized with a dimensionality $n=1000$ for 1D and $n=128$ for 2D.
-The noisy data $y^\delta$ is generated from the exact data $y$ as follows:
+Unless otherwise stated, these examples are discretized with a dimensionality $n=256$ for the 1D case and $n^2=128^2=16384$ for 2D.
+The noisy data $u^\delta$ is generated from the exact data $u$ as follows:

 where $\delta$ is the noise level, and the random variables $\xi_j$ follow the standard Gaussian distribution.
-To assess the accuracy of the approximate solutions, we define the root mean-square error (RMSE) and the root mean-square residual (RMSR):

-In the simulations, the expectation $\mathbb{E}[\cdot]$ with respect to the stochastic variable $x^\delta_k$ is approximated by the average of $N$ independent samples.

-All the computations were carried out on an HP workstation with Intel Core i7-8700 CPU 3.20 GHz CPU and 16.00G RAM by MATLAB R2021a.
+To ensure a fair evaluation of our method, the initial guess $x_0$ is randomly selected in each trial of the numerical experiments.